 We American Trotskyists have every reason to place confidence in the power and prospects of the American working class.
 The workers who built the strongest and most militant union movement in the capitalist world during the past decade in unremitting struggle against the bosses and their agents, are only at the beginning of their creative career.
 They will build even greater economic and political organizations.
-They will build even greater economic and political organizations.
 They will move forward to the establishment of a Workers' and Farmers' Government as the keystone of the Socialist United States of North and South America.
 They will conquer the power and the means for these achievements through the program and under the guidance of our Trotskyist Party, the banner-bearer of international socialism.